Jump to:

 Step 8.
 Smooth Your Hair With Dryer Sheets

 A little-known trick that can eliminate stray flyaways is smoothing your hair with a dryer sheet.
 Dryer sheets are designed to reduce static charge in the dryer, and they will also reduce static in your hair.
-You should wipe the dryer sheet over your hair until it is smooth and shiny.
+Wipe the dryer sheet over your hair until it is smooth and shiny.

 Step 9.
 Get Regular Haircuts